-2024 will be a tough year for enterprises globally as they struggle to survive and grow in a year of uncertainty and conflicts both real and potential.
+2025 will be a transformative year for enterprises globally as they adapt to year of geopolitical uncertainty and conflicts both real and potential.
 It is important to recognize that business transformation goals are not a technology issue.
 Rather, the fundamental challenges are to address business-model issues, and these business transformation goals must be recognized as such.
 The mission of IT organizations is to support the shift; but business units, which provide the funding for new initiatives, are still driving the train.

 C-suite and line of business executives must make the key business decisions that guide their company's business directions and digital transformations.
 As leaders, senior executives need to determine which businesses they plan to participate in and fund - and to make the appropriate structural changes to implement those plans.
-In 2024, business leaders need to develop strategies and tactical actions that lead to selecting which processes and applications will be designed and implemented across their entire organization.
+In 2025, business leaders need to develop strategies and tactical actions that lead to selecting which processes and applications will be designed and implemented across their entire organization.
 IT executives must ensure they align themselves with these new directions and directives across their enterprise.

-RFG POV: The year 2024 will once again be a challenging year for business and IT executives.
+RFG POV: The year 2025 will test business and IT executives' adaptability to change and shifting tides.
 IT organizations need to work harder to integrate their goals with those of the business - and to work collaboratively to enhance operations (whether on-site, in the cloud, or at the edge) and to innovate new, simpler approaches for doing business.